datawire/ambassador-docs/docs/emissary/3.1/topics/install/upgrade/helm/emissary-2.3/emissary-3.1.md

   <code>protocol_version: "v3"</code> or else an error will be posted and a static response will be returned in $version$.
 </Alert>

-Since $productName$'s configuration is entirely stored in Kubernetes resources, upgrading between versions is straightforward.
+Since $productName$'s configuration is entirely stored in Kubernetes resources, upgrading between minor versions is straightforward.

 $productName$ 3 is functionally compatible with $productName$ 2.x, but with any major upgrade there are some changes to consider.
 Such as, Envoy removing support for V2 Transport Protocol features.
 Below we will outline some of these changes and things to consider when upgrading.

 ### Resources to check before migrating to $version$.

-$productName$ 3.0 has been upgraded from Envoy 1.17.X to Envoy 1.22 which removed support for the Envoy V2 Transport Protocol.
+$productName$ 3.X has been upgraded from Envoy 1.17.X to Envoy 1.22 which removed support for the Envoy V2 Transport Protocol.
 This means all `AuthService`, `RatelimitService`, and `LogServices` must be updated to use the V3 Protocol.
 Additionally support for some of the runtime bootstrap flags has been removed.

 You can refer to the [Major changes in $productName$ 3.x](../../../../../../about/changes-3.y/) guide for an overview of the changes.